SzarR/website/docs/posts/2023/insecure-kubernetes-for-evaluation-purposes.md

 "ACTIVE"
 ```

-Next, use the AWS CLI to get the the required config from our cluster and apply it to `kubectl`:
+Next, use the AWS CLI to get the required config from our cluster and apply it to `kubectl`:

 ```
 aws eks update-kubeconfig --name <cluster-name>